HayaBinsalim/Installing-ROS-on-Ubuntu-20.4/README.md

 # Installing-ROS-on-Ubuntu-20.4
 # Description

-Installation of ROS on Ubuntu 20.4.
+Installation of ROS Noetic on Ubuntu 20.4.
 Make sure Ubuntu 20.4 is installed on your device.

 ## 1. Open Ubuntu 20.4
 From the virtual box, start Ubuntu 20.4 and login into your account.
 Start the ***terminal*** application.
 This is where all the following steps will be done.